| | z/OS Communications ServerNetworks Please! Verify all details or suggestions with the appropriate vendor and / or vendor's manuals.

 network devices.
 Communications Server consists of TCP/IP and SNA

-IBM Networking software newsgroups
+functions.
+Website IBM Networking software newsgroups Website As

 part of the z/OS operating system which runs on the IBM zSeries server